 Almost all the teams have found themselves remote working from home since last year due to the coronavirus-induced pandemic.
 The situation put them in a position to figure out the best way to communicate and get things done within the dead of night.
 Needless to say, physical distances should not be a barrier to creativity and collaboration.

 As the world pivots to remote working, every mobile app development company has realized that they need to be more coordinated to unlock the team’s collective creativity and excel in their work.

 For a process that requires strong deep collaborative skills, generative approach and physical presence of everyone, how do you perform a successful remote design sprint in the current as well as the post-covid world?

 Well, we’ve got you all covered.
-Now when remote has become the new workplace normal and with everything going on in the world, work from home seems like a much better option
+Now that remote has become the new workplace normal and with everything going on in the world, working from home seems like a much better option.

 Therefore, ahead is a remote design sprint guide for you to run a successful and productive design sprint with your distributed team.

 But first thing first!

 A five-day process for answering critical business questions through design, prototyping, and testing ideas with customers.